1 year ago

 I don’t want that.
 I know that experience is everything.
 School doesn’t teach you how to BE something.
 That is something you have to learn on your own through experience.

-Just spewing out some thoughts because I don’t want to study for my final.1 year ago
+Just spewing out some thoughts because I don’t want to study for my final.2 years ago